E04

 • Check inlet valve for sticking: With power off, inspect the water inlet valve.
 If water continues to enter even when the machine is off, the valve is stuck open and must be replaced.

-• Reassemble and test: Refit hose and panels, restore power and water, and run a short cycle while monitoring the fill level.
+• Reassemble and test: Refit the hose and panels, restore power and water, and run a short cycle while monitoring the fill level.
 If E04 persists, replace the pressure switch.

 Advertisements